dnsimple/dnsimple-support/content/articles/secondary-dns.md

 ---

 <warning>
-  You cannot set up Secondary DNS if you have [DNSSEC](/articles/dnssec) enabled.
+  DNSimple does not support Secondary DNS if you have [DNSSEC](/articles/dnssec) enabled.
 They will not work in conjunction.
 Please ensure that you are not currently using DNSSEC, or disable DNSSEC before using Secondary DNS.
-You can read more about why [here](/articles/dnssec-and-secondary-dns).
+You can read more about the complexities of multi-signer DNSSEC models in [RFC 8901](https://datatracker.ietf.org/doc/html/rfc8901).
 </warning>

 ## Getting started